codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/gitops-abac.md

 The rule you added for the entity is displayed in the GitOps Permissions page.
 Edit or delete the rule by clicking the respective icons.

-## Creating a rule for GitOps ABAC programmatically via Terraform
+## Create an access rule for GitOps entities programmatically via Terraform
 You can also create rules enforcing ABAC for GitOps via Terraform.
 See the documentation for [codefresh_abac_rules](https://registry.terraform.io/providers/codefresh-io/codefresh/latest/docs/resources/abac_rules){:target="\_blank"}.